Investigating aerosols as a way to reconcile K2-18 b JWST MIRI and NIRISS/NIRSpec observations: Retrieval setup

 For all other retrievals, the temperature profile was parameterized with 4-points.
 This is the minimum required to allow for a thermal inversion, capture deep-atmosphere temperatures relevant to disequilibrium chemistry and quenching processes, and assess aerosol impacts on the upper-atmosphere temperature.
 Temperature priors are detailed in Table \ref{tab: priors}.

 The non-equilibrium chemistry retrieval was carried out using \texttt{FRECKLL} coupled with \texttt{TauREx 3}, without aerosols.
 K$_{zz}$ has been set to 10$^{10}$.
 Its value, within common range of values, has been shown in \citet{Jaziri2025} to not significantly affect the retrieval.
 The priors are detailed in Table \ref{tab: priors}.
 Due to its high computational cost and limited stability, we present only one non-equilibrium retrieval, applied to the MIRI LRS data, which contain relatively few data points.
 This allows us to assess the consistency of the MIRI LRS observations under non-equilibrium conditions.
+We used 800 live points for all retrievals.

 We then used vertically constant profiles for the chemical species (commonly referred to as free chemistry), including all the molecules listed in Table \ref{tab: priors}, with their corresponding priors, for retrievals on the MIRI LRS data.
 This set of molecules represents the main species of interest that have been highlighted in the literature and are available in the ExoMol database, which is the most relevant source for opacities calculated for H$_2$-dominated atmospheres.
 Each molecule was removed individually to assess its significance compared to the reference case with all molecules.
 A subset of the most significant molecules was then selected to reduce computational cost in subsequent retrievals that include aerosols, which are more expensive to model.
 The aerosol priors are also provided in Table \ref{tab: priors}.
 This optimized subset of molecules was then used for retrievals of combined NIRISS SOSS, NIRSpec G395H, and MIRI LRS data, both with and without aerosols, using the same set of priors.